 Mackenzie, D., Y. Zhou, M. Thomas, B. Parsons (2017), InSAR Observations of Postseismic Slip following the 2013 Balochistan Earthquake, Pakistan, Session 2.03a, ESA Fringe 2017, (Oral Presentation), PDF.

 Mackenzie, D., R. T. Walker (2015), Disentangling Fault Scarp Geometry and Slip-Distribution in 3D, AGU Fall Meeting (Oral Presentation)

-Mackenzie, D., K. Abdrakhmatov, G. Campbell, C. Grützner, E. Carson, and A. Moldobaeb (2015), A fault slip-rate on the northern front of the High Tien Shan, Kazakhstan, in 6th International INQUA Meeting on Paleoseismology, Active Tectonics and Archaeoseismology, pp. 271–273 (Oral Presentation)
+Mackenzie, D., K. Abdrakhmatov, G. Campbell, C. Grützner, E. Carson, and A. Moldobaeb (2015), A fault slip-rate on the northern front of the High Tien Shan, Kazakhstan, in 6th International INQUA Meeting on Paleoseismology, Active Tectonics and Archaeoseismology, pp. 271–273 (Oral Presentation), PDF.

-Mackenzie, D., K. Abdrakhmatov, G. Campbell, C. Grutzner, E. Carson, and A. Moldobaeb (2015b), A transect of quaternary geological slip rates in the Kazakh Tien Shan, in 6th International INQUA Meeting on Paleoseismology, Active Tectonics and Archaeoseismology, pp. 267–270 (Poster)
+Mackenzie, D., K. Abdrakhmatov, G. Campbell, C. Grutzner, E. Carson, and A. Moldobaeb (2015b), A transect of quaternary geological slip rates in the Kazakh Tien Shan, in 6th International INQUA Meeting on Paleoseismology, Active Tectonics and Archaeoseismology, pp. 267–270 (Poster), PDF.